Course details: Modules| Fees and funding| Entry requirements | How to apply

 In the second year you will extend your subject knowledge through a number of compulsory modules:

 In your final year you will further develop your knowledge and skills in Education and Sociology.
-There are three compulsory modules and a variety of optional modules to choose from.
+As well as the compulsory modules, there are a variety of optional modules to choose from.

 Fees and funding